phluid61/internet-drafts/file-scheme/draft.md

 # File Name Encoding {#encoding}

 File systems use various encoding schemes to store file and directory names.
-Many modern file systems encode file and directory names as arbitrary sequences of octets, in which case the representation as an encoded string often depends on the user's localization settings, or defaults to UTF-8 {{STD63}}.
+Many modern file systems store file and directory names as arbitrary sequences of octets, in which case the representation as an encoded string often depends on the user's localization settings, or defaults to UTF-8 {{STD63}}.